Find Schools

 • Tracker

 In 2016, there was an estimated number of 10,400 jobs in the United States for Atmospheric and Space Scientist.
 New jobs are being produced at a rate of 12.5% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Atmospheric and Space Scientist by 2026.
-There will be an estimated 900 positions for Atmospheric & Space Scientist per year.
+Due to new job openings and attrition, there will be an average of 900 job openings in this field each year.

 undefined